Haris320/Ozric/README.md

     "vercel": "^27.3.3",
     "web3": "^1.7.4"

-### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders

 ## Help

-Reach out to me through my Discord which is in the footer if you need any help or have questions
+Reach out to me through my Discord, which is in the footer in my website, if you need any help or have questions

 ## Author